 Hopefully you’re not asking this question because you were pulled over while driving uninsured!

-Put simply, an “auto insurance ID card” is a document that demonstrates evidence of your current insurance coverage.
+Put simply, an “auto insurance ID card” is a document that demonstrates evidence of

-You will receive an auto insurance ID card for every covered vehicle on your policy.
 It is important to make sure you get the correct ID card in the correct glove box to ensure there are no problems when you need to show your evidence of insurance.

 For example, if you have two similar vehicles, or even the same make, be sure to get them in the right vehicles to avoid any fines if and when you’re pulled over.
 The VIN number should help you identify which is which.